 Nui Po Shan is one of the many hills between Shatin and Sai Kung, however, it stands out as the mountain of the Penis Rock Hong Kong.
 Known in Chinese as Joeng Jyun Sek, which is a nicer way of saying Penis Rock aka Phallic Rock.

 It’s not far from the buffalo hills and an easier hike in terms of the steepness.
 However, the trail is quite slippery and good hiking shoes are a must.
 Without further ado, here’s a guide to Nui Po Shan hike:

 Time taken: 3-4 hours

 Difficulty: 3/5, path is easy to follow but overgrown with a particularly steep section

-Cons: a little difficult to locate trail start and a long walk, and the path path is overgrown on one end
+Cons: a little difficult to locate trail start and a long walk, and quite slippery

 We started from Tai Shui Hang MTR station, taking the exit towards A Kung Kok Road and head straight along the highway until you reach the river.
 To the left is a small garden – the Ah Kung Kok Street Garden, where there is a smaller bridge.
 Cross the river there then turn left, and you’ll find a hiking map.

 This is the Mui Tsz Lam Road, just follows it to the end.
 It’s a longish walk on the main road that has a gentle slope up.